daxcay/ComfyUI-DataSet/README.md

 ## DataSet_TextFilesSave

-  The `DataSet_TextFilesSave` node is designed to save text file contents to a specified directory with various saving modes.
-It supports overwriting, merging, creating new files, and merging before saving new files.
+  The `DataSet_TextFilesSave` node is designed to save text file contents to a specified directory.
+Supports the following modes: overwriting, merging, creating new files, and merging before saving new files DONT UNDERSTAND THIS.

 ![Screenshot 2024-07-05 195656](https://github.com/daxcay/ComfyUI-DataSet/assets/164315771/303fee7e-5b1a-4343-95a8-dfb8c9aebf6c)